uber-archive/makisu/README.md

 ## Makisu on Kubernetes

 Makisu makes it easy to build images from a GitHub repository inside Kubernetes.
-A single pod (or job) is created with a build container, which will perform the build, and a sidecar container, which will clone the repository and use the
+A single pod (or job) is created with an init container, which will fetch the build context through git or other means, and place that context in a designated volume.
+Once it completes, the Makisu container will be created and execute the build, using that volume as its build context.
-`makisu-client` to trigger the build in the build container.

 ### Creating registry configuration